elugens/hello-javascript/docs/general-javascript-questions/error-handling/custom-errors.md

 <CloseAllAnswers />

-### What are the benefits of inheriting from the Error object vs simply using the throw statement?
+### What are the benefits of inheriting from the Error object vs. simply using the throw statement?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JavaScript allows to us use throw with any argument, so technically our custom error classes do not need to inherit from Error.
-But if we inherit, then it becomes possible to use obj instanceof Error to identify and track error objects.
-So, it is better to inherit from it.
-As the application grows, our own errors naturally form a hierarchy.
-For instance, ValidationError may inherit from the Error Object, and so on.
+  <div><strong>Interview Response:</strong> Because JavaScript allows us to use a throw with any parameter, our error classes do not need to derive from Error.
+However, we may use obj instanceof Error to identify and track error objects if we inherit.
+As a result, it is preferable to inherit from it.
+Our mistakes automatically build a hierarchy as the program evolves, and ValidationError, for example, may derive from the Error Object, and so forth.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Custom ValidationError that extends the built-in Error Object<br /><br />